DevSpen/d.js-BDScript-Documentation/functions/isSpeaking.md

 # $isSpeaking
 Returns whether or not the user is currently speaking.
 A boolean if the information is available (aka the bot is connected to any voice channel in the server), otherwise this is null.
+> 'true' means the user is speaking, 'false' means the user isn't.

 ## Usage
 ```